Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUpgradeFrom2.md

 You will now see the `cm` child objects of your legacy CM vcams in the hierarchy, because CM3 unhides them.
 This is not a license to mess with these objects - they were hidden for a reason.
 We recommend that you get rid of them by upgrading the parent objects to their CM3 equivalents.

 ### New Input Handling
 User input has been decoupled from the Cinemachine Components: they no longer directly read user input, but expect to be driven by an external component.
-[CinemachineInputAxisController](CinemachineInputAxisController.md) is provided to do this job, but you could also choose to implement your own input controller.
+[CinemachineInputAxisController](CinemachineInputAxisController.md) is provided to do this job, but you could also choose to implement your own input controller by inheriting InputAxisControllerBase.

+### New Events Architecture
+While CM2.X has events in CinemachineVirtualCamera and CinemachineBrain, CM3 only fires global events via CinemachineCore.
+Scripts can add listeners to those events and take action based on them.
+Listeners will receive events for all cameras and all Brains.

+Camera-specific and Brain-specific events are now supported via two new behaviours: [Cinemachine Brain Events](CinemachineBrainEvents.md) and [Cinemachine Camera Events](CinemachineCameraEvents.md).
+These monitor the global events and fire more specialized ones related to the objects to which they are attached.

 ### New Spline Implementation
 Cinemachine's paths are now implemented using Unity's native Splines, which provide equivalent functionality.
 The Cinemachine Upgrader will automatically convert your CM paths to Splines.
 The CM path implementations still exist, but are now deprecated.